Plasma Derived Factor Concentrate

 - Solvent/detergent – the plasma is mixed with two chemicals, a solvent and a detergent.
 The chemicals dissolve the coating around some viruses and kill them.
 A chemical, sodium thiocyanate, is sometimes used to kill viruses.

 Some viruses resist these methods.
 People have gotten Hepatitis A from factor that was treated with solvent/detergent.
 Parvovirus B19 is not killed by solvent/detergent or pasteurization.
 It causes a mild illness in children called “fifth disease.”
 If a pregnant woman gets parvovirus B19, it can be very dangerous for her baby.
 It is also a dangerous virus for people whose immune systems do not work well or for people who are anemic (have low red blood cell counts).
-The National Hemophilia Foundation has asked the government to screen blood for parvovirus B19.
+The National Bleeding Disorders Foundation has asked the government to screen blood for parvovirus B19.
 Scientists are also working on a vaccine (shot) to protect against parvovirus.

 There may be other germs in human blood that we don’t know about.
 If so, they could show up in factor made from plasma.
 Fortunately, the methods used now to treat plasma-derived factor seem to be effective in preventing infections.